What is War Room?

 - You’re there to listen and ask questions – not solve people’s problems

-You’ll meet three times – and then you’ll be matched with a brand new set of people.
+You’ll meet four times – and then you’ll be matched with a brand new set of people.
 It’s a great way to clear your head, solve your problems and grow your network.

 What topics can i bring to the war room?